sina-gh021/ml-houseprice-regression-/README.md

-this project can be used to predict  price of a house in thehran based on its neighbourhood
+this project can be used to predict  price of a house in tehran based on its neighbourhood

 Approach : Non-linear regression

-the house_price.csv data set contains :
+The house_price.csv data set contains:

 Area --> house area in M2
 Room --> number of Bedrooms